 Letaka Safaris in Botswana are the ultimate mobile safari experience, taking you through different wildlife reserves, spotting the most incredible game with world-class guides and staying in comfortable, serviced camps along the way.
 Run by brothers Grant and Brent Reed – who have 40 years of guiding experience between them – you couldn’t come across more knowledgeable and friendly guys.
 Here’s even more reasons why we love Letaka Safaris…

 1. Flexibility: No day is planned in advance and nothing is regimented meaning no two safaris are the same.
-They pride themselves on customizing your safari to your wishes and the wildlife movements.
+They pride themselves on tailoring your safari to your wishes and the wildlife movements.

 2. The same guide throughout: Getting to know your guide is all part of the experience and makes your time on safari much more personal.